itzg/docker-minecraft-server/README.md

 If needing to iterate on the options above, set `CF_FORCE_SYNCHRONIZE` to "true" to ensure the exclude/includes are re-evaluated.

-> **NOTE:** these options are provided to empower you get your server up and running quickly.
+> **NOTE:** these options are provided to empower you to get your server up and running quickly.
 Please help out by reporting an issue with the respective mod project.
 Ideally mod developers should [use correct registrations for one-sided client mods](https://docs.minecraftforge.net/en/latest/concepts/sides/#writing-one-sided-mods).
 Understandably, those code changes may be non-trivial, so mod authors can also add "Client" to the game versions when publishing.

 Some modpacks come with world/save data via a worlds file and/or the overrides provided with the modpack.
 Either approach can be selected to set the `LEVEL` to the resulting saves directory by setting `CF_SET_LEVEL_FROM` to either:
 - `WORLD_FILE`